 Please note that several NWT communities are still under evacuation alerts or orders due to the wildfire situation: see more information about the affected communities.

 The North Slave is a place of opposites

-A vast lake and the rock-ribbed shield.
-Dense boreal forests and the wide-open Barrenlands.
-Ultra-modern industries and lifeways older than history.
+A vast lake sunk into the rock-ribbed shield.
+Dense boreal forests buffering the wide-open Barrenlands.
+Ultra-modern industries meld ways of life that are older than history.

-Finally, the North Slave is the home of the Tłįchǫ, the Chipewyan and Yellowknives Dene.
-Dwelling in six deeply traditional communities, there’s no better place to immerse yourself in the calm, rooted culture of the North.
+Most of all, the North Slave is simply home — to residents new and old.
+The Tłįchǫ, the Chipewyan, Mètis and Yellowknives Dene thrive in six deeply traditional communities here, sharing the land with diverse newcomers from all over the world who’ve made this region their home.
+There's no better place to immerse yourself in the calm, rooted culture of the North.